-A CH shall not attempt to remove Devices from the network using the APSME-REMOVE-DEVICE primitives, and so shall not send Remove Device commands.
+A CH shall not attempt to remove Devices from the network using the APSME-REMOVE-DEVICE primitives, and so shall not send Remove Device commands to remove Devices from the network.
+A CH may send Remove Device commands only as required by ZSE 5.4.2.2.
+For clarity, this means that the values in the ParentAddress and TargetAddress parameters of such an APSME-REMOVE-DEVICE.request shall never be the same.

 Amend Section 11.5.2.2 Device processing of Command and Response handling as follows: